-Ranging from clusters of bare bulbs in dynamic arrangements, elegant sculptural shapes and styles and vibrantly colored shades, these are just some of the lighting trends our experts have predicted will set the design world alight for 2021.
+Lighting trends ranging from overhead pendants, elegant sculptural shapes and styles and bespoke fittings, these are just some of the lighting trends our experts have predicted will set the design world alight for 2022.

 Lighting is an essential component to a successful design scheme yet is so much more important in wintertime, when the days are shorter and we spend far more time indoors than usual.